consindo/jono.nz/source/_posts/subscriptions.md

 ### Genesis **Electricity**

 I currently have this through [Genesis](https://www.genesisenergy.co.nz/), because they offered a great sign up deal.
-It changes every month, but it's usually ends up to be **less than $80/month**.
+It changes every month, but it usually ends up to be **less than $80/month**.

 ### Water